Why can't I find you on DAB?

 How do I listen if I can't get DAB?

-You can hear our stations anywhere in the UK on an Alexa (or Google), mobile phone, tablet, laptop or PC.
+You can hear our stations anywhere in the UK on a smart speaker like Alexa or Google, mobile phone, tablet, laptop or computer.
 If you're travelling, you may be able to connect your phone to your car audio system.
 Find out more here.